jchris/use-fireproof/docs/concept-guide/application-lifecycle.md

 ## Monitor your apps – use your session store, observability tools

-Log Fireproof clock metadata to your existing tools to make it trivial to reconstruct any database at any time.
+Log Fireproof clock metadata to your existing tools to make it trivial to reconstruct any ledger at any time.

 <!-- Figures:
 App Development Process: A flowchart showing the process of developing an app with Fireproof, from npm install to state management.